sosprz/nettemp/readme.md

 8.5.7

-add DHT11/22 without scan, remove onewire file and move to sql
+add DHT11/22 without scan
+remove onewire file and move to sql support more bananapi distro - thx hryst change timestamp to localtime in sqlite3 base

 8.5.6